 Paraffin, (kerosene), is forced from the fuel tank

-through the vapourising tube.
+through control tap and into the vapourising tube.
 The

 vapourising tube is pre-heated by methylated spirit,

 (alcohol), in a torch cup clipped around the tube.